Integrable Deformations of Sigma Models: The Yang-Baxter deformation of the PCM

 Substituting into the flatness condition~\eqref{eq:flatness} we find

 where we have used that the current $J_\pm$ is conserved.
 It therefore follows that $J_\pm$ is also flat on-shell if the operator $\mathcal{R}$ satisfies

-It is possible to show with some simple manipulations and mild assumptions that $\mathcal{R} + \mathcal{R}^t$, that is the symmetric part of $\mathcal{R}$, must be proportional to the identity operator. \unskip\footnote{To show this we first note that eq.~\eqref{eq:eqts} is equivalent to
+It is possible to show with some simple manipulations that $\mathcal{R} + \mathcal{R}^t$, that is the symmetric part of $\mathcal{R}$, must be proportional to the identity operator. \unskip\footnote{To show this we first note that eq.~\eqref{eq:eqts} is equivalent to

 Using the invariance of the bilinear form this can be rewritten as

 Adding this equation to itself with $Y$ and $Z$ interchanged we arrive at